The Holton Society

 The Miller Center’s Governing Council and Foundation Board, at their joint meeting in April 2014, resolved to create the Holton Society as a way to recognize longstanding friends and supporters who have dedicated their time, talent, and treasure to support the work of the Center.

-The Society is named in honor of Governor Linwood Holton, chairman emeritus of the Center’s Governing Council.
+The Society is named in honor of the late Governor A. Linwood Holton, Jr., chairman emeritus of the Center’s Governing Council.
 During his tenure as governor of Virginia, Governor Holton personally orchestrated negotiations between Burkett Miller and the University of Virginia that resulted in the Center’s creation as an independently governed affiliate of the University.
-Governor Holton chaired the Center’s Governing Council from 1977 to 1999 and remains a lifetime member of the Council.
+Governor Holton chaired the Center’s Governing Council from 1977 to 1999.

 The creation of the Holton Society is a tribute to him, but also honors former Council members and dedicated friends, whose interest and expertise have sustained the Miller Center over the course of its history.